didiersmith/steve/chapters/another-day-in-the-office.md

 "Mission accomplished," Ivan responded, beaming.
 "And you?"

-"It turns out, the metal-organic framework inside the supercaps loves CO2," the crewmember responded.
-"We're ripping them all open.
+"Good," the crewmember said.
+"It turns out, the metal-organic framework inside the supercaps loves CO2.
+We're ripping them all open.
 So long as you keep the damn door closed, we're gonna make it."

 Xavier looked around the lab.
 Everywhere, Steve's exotic machines were whirring, lights were blinking, and crewmembers were bustling back and forth, chattering and tinkering.
 A stranger who'd just arrived on-scene would have had no idea that this motley collection of scientists and engineers had just narrowly avoided a mass-casualty event.
 Everything had already returned to business as usual.

 Xavier breathed an enormous sigh, and drifted back to sleep.
 Just another day in the office.

+---

+Steve breathed a sigh of relief.
+He didn't want to imagine what Murdoch's mood would have been like if Xavier and his entire crew had died.
+It would have been a major setback.

+"Thank God," Vincent said, leaning back in his chair.
+"Well, not you," he added, looking at Steve, who had spent the entire crisis watching with passive interest.
+"But you know what I mean."

+"You owe me five bucks," Stacy said to Russell.

+Russell laughed.

+Vincent glared at the two.
+"Did you two bet on whether my kid was going to die?"

+Stacy giggled and Russell tried to change the subject.
+"Hey look, they're trying out the lathe!"

+Stacy continued giggling uncontrollably, and eventually, a reluctant smile broke through on Vincent's face as well.

+"I can't believe you two," he said, shaking his head.
+"Silly buggers."

+Steve couldn't help himself.
+Before long, he found himself laughing too.